-BRYANT/BENTON — Teens ages 13-18 are invited to participate in the One-Sentence Horror Story Writing Contest throughout October at both Saline County Library locations.
+BRYANT/BENTON — Ages 13-18 are invited to participate in the One-Sentence Horror Story Writing Contest throughout October at both Saline County Library locations.
 Instructions can be picked up at the Mabel Boswell Memorial Library in Bryant and at the Bob Herzfeld Memorial Library in Benton and must be turned in by Oct.
 31. Prizes will be awarded to the top-three stories.
 For more information, call (501) 778-4766 or (501) 847-2166.

 Affordable Care Act Assistance

-BENTON/BRYANT — The Saline County Library will have an in-person assister available to help individuals navigate the Affordable Care Act enrollment process every other Monday at alternating library branches, by appointment only.
+BENTON/BRYANT — The Saline County Library will have an in-person assister available to help individuals navigate the Affordable Care Act enrollment process every other Monday at alternating library branches beginning Monday, by appointment only.
 Appointments are available from 9 a.m. to 6 p.m. at the Bob Herzfeld Memorial Library in Benton and from 9 a.m. to 5:30 p.m. at the Mabel Boswell Memorial Library in Bryant and can be made in person at either library or by calling (501) 778-4766 or (501) 847-2166.
 Applicants will need to have the following on hand to enroll: their Social Security number or document number (for legal immigrants) and employer and income information such as pay stubs, W-2s, tax-wage statements or other documents.

 Kiwanis Club Spaghetti Dinner

 HOT SPRINGS VILLAGE — The Kiwanis Club Hot Springs Village will host its annual Spaghetti Dinner from 4-7 p.m.
 Oct.
 26 at the Coronado Community Center.
-The dinner will feature the Kiwanis’ secret-recipe sauce, salad, garlic bread and a drink.
+The spaghetti will feature the Kiwanis’ secret-recipe sauce, salad, garlic bread and a drink.
 Take-out dinners will be available.
 The price of the dinner is $9 for adults and $5 for children younger than 12.
 Ice cream and brownies will be available for purchase from the Fountain Lake High School Key Club and the Fountain Lake Middle School Builders Club.
 Tickets are available at the Woodlands and Coronado Center offices from 9 a.m. to 2 p.m. weekdays, online at hsvpoa.org/event-tickets/ and at the door.